 Friends Of Animals From its beginning in 1957, FoA has assumed a leadership role in advocating low-cost spaying and altering as the most effective means of preventing the births of dogs and cats, and their subsequent abandonment, suffering and mass killing.
 For more than five decades, we have operated the only nationwide breeding control program in the United States facilitating more than 2.5 million spay/neuter procedures.
 Pet owners may purchase a certificate from Friends of Animals that can be used for a routine spay or neuter surgery at any of FoA’s participating veterinary hospitals.
 Spaying and Neutering Certificates may be purchased on-line.
 Or to order by mail call 1-800-321-PETS (1-800-321-7387) and request an application.
 The recommended age for spay/neutering is 2-6 months of age.
 Female animals should be spayed before their first heat (estrus cycle).
 They do not need to have a litter before spaying.
 FoA certificates are not valid for a cat if the cat is to be declawed.
 Cats need their claws for protection and for their physical and mental well-being.
 Declawing is painful, cruel and psychologically damaging.The prices for our low-cost certificates are: Female Cat $65.00 Male Cat $51.00 Female Dog $90.00 Male Dog $64.00

-This program is expected to help reduce the number of dogs and cats the humane society will have to take in.
+This program helped reduce the number of dogs and cats the humane society had to take in.
 Please join the Langlade County Humane Society for as little as $10 a year, and attend the monthly board meetings.

 Newly formed group in Antigo has developed a low cost spay and neuter program, for low income, and created a way to reduce the overpopulation of feral cats in the city.